 Get the job done - Planning, Monitoring, Achieving

-We plan and prioritise our work efficiently.
-We create and are ready to use Plan B if circumstances change.
-We make sure our plans are relevant, practical and purposeful so we can get the best results.
+We plan and prioritise our work efficiently, focusing on what's important.
+We switch to use Plan B if circumstances change.
+We make sure our plans are practical, focused and get done so we deliver the best results.

 Keep improving - Creating, Improving, Agility

-We think creatively and come up with new ideas to increase efficiency and improve how we do things.
+We think creatively and come up with new ideas to increase efficiency and improve how work is done.
+We seek to build our skills.
 We embrace change and are agile and flexible to make sure we’re always progressing.

 Keep us safe - Conduct, Standardisation, Integrity

-We stick to our policies, processes and procedures to make sure we protect our members.
+We work with our policies, processes and procedures to make sure we protect our members.
 We adopt standard and automated process to ensure we work efficiently.
 We act with integrity to keep our Society safe and secure.